sandiegopython/test-driven-django-development/tutorials/02-models.rst

 Our first test: __str__ method
 ----------------------------------

-In the admin change list our entries have the unhelpful name *Entry object*.
+In the admin change list our entries have the unhelpful title *Entry object*.
 Add another entry just like the first one, they will look identical.
 We can customize the way models are referenced by creating a ``__str__`` method on our model class.
 Models are a good